-At age 69, Joe S. has spent almost half his life as an LGFCU member.
-Thirty-two years ago, he walked into a small storefront branch and opened a Share Account.
+Joe S. has spent almost half his life as an LGFCU member.
+More than 30 years ago, he walked into a small storefront branch and opened a Share Account.
 Five children, 10 grandchildren, 18 cars, two houses and countless trips to the ATM later, Joe is a Credit Union member for life — a point of pride that’s evident when he talks about how LGFCU has kept him and his family on solid financial ground over the last three decades.

 “I wanted to belong to LGFCU.
 I’d dealt with other banks before and I felt like I was just another account number,” Joe said.
 “I started with savings, then checking, then homes and cars.
 It’s been an absolute pleasure ever since.”